Community and Learning Environment

-Genuine research experience in first year?
-Check.
+Genuine research experience in first year.
 Science One Term projects are an opportunity for you to be mentored by one of the eight faculty in the program.
 You’ll learn what it’s like to do real science and prepare for research positions later in your undergraduate career.
 Exceptional Science One projects get placed in the UBC cIRcle database.
 These are searchable papers that have attracted the attention of worldwide researchers.

-Science One brings in cutting edge speakers, from Neil Turok, director of the Perimeter Institute, to Jennifer Gardy, host of the Daily Planet and The Nature of things, to Mark Halpern from the WMAP and BICEP2 collaborations.
+Science One brings in cutting edge speakers, from Neil Turok, director of the Perimeter Institute, to Jennifer Gardy, host of the Daily Planet and The Nature of things, to Mark Halpern from the WMAP and CHIME collaborations.